 But if you are on a tight budget, you could probably go as low as 135 gsm, as long as you use a glossy print.
 The glossy print will help hide the lack of weight and quality.

-The gsm is a quality guide, so what the poster is meant to look like is important.
+The gsm is a quality guide, so what the poster is meant to look like is essential.
 If you just have a black and white poster advertising your yard sale, then you can get away with pretty basic paper.

 If the design is a futuristic sci-fi blockbuster poster, you will need a paper that can handle bright and vibrant colors with a high detail level.
 You are probably looking at around the 190 gsm and higher mark.

-Or if they are for poster boards, you can go quite light also; at maybe around 115 gsm… but make sure the paper has blue backing as this stops the old posters showing through.
+Or if they are for poster boards, you can go relatively light also; at maybe around 115 gsm… but make sure the paper has blue backing as this stops the old posters showing through.

 If you are going guerrilla marketing style and want to “wheatpaste” your posters throughout the city, you will want to use lightweight paper.